Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Drop/Add Policy for Courses

-If you have completed 9 credits in the Regulatory Affairs and Quality Assurance graduate program, please fill out the Non-Matriculated Graduate Student Waiver Form below and fax it to 267.468.8565.
+If you have completed 9 credits in the Regulatory Affairs and Quality Assurance graduate program, please submit the Non-Matriculated Graduate Student Waiver Form to the RAQA Office.
 Sorry, but you cannot take any additional courses beyond the 9 credit limit unless you complete this form.

 Non-Matriculated Graduate Student Waiver (pdf)